daijro/PsOCRCapture/README.md

 # PowerShell OCR Capture

 This project aims to make use of native Windows 10/11 features to allow users to grab text from the contents of their screen.
-It uses Snipping Tool/Snip & Sketch and the Windows 10 OCR engine to provide an OCR screen text capture functionality.
+It uses Snipping Tool/Snip & Sketch and the Windows 10 OCR engine.
 Unlike other screen OCR tools, this project does not require any third-party dependencies.
 This makes it possible to run on restrictive devices, such as work computers.

 <hr width=50>